Vertically Integrated Projects

-for the promotion of the new generation of studies and innovation
+Promoting a new generation of studies and innovation

-Vertically integrated projects (VIP) are an opportunity for students to acquire the knowledge and skills necessary for research in an in-depth and practical way.
+Vertically Integrated Projects (VIP) are an opportunity for students to acquire the knowledge and skills necessary for research in an in-depth and practical way.

 VIPs are a new and innovative addition to the learning process providing students of all levels with important practical knowledge in conducting research activities.
 Since the 2019 autumn semester there are six VIP teams working at Rīga Stradiņš University (RSU) that carry out various research and activities.